ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 PyGeometry dependencies are automatically checked when packages are installed.
 These projects are required dependencies for PyGeometry:

-* `ansys-api-geometry <https://pypi.org/project/ansys-api-geometry/>`_ - Used for supplying gRPC code generated from Protobuf files.
+* `ansys-api-geometry <https://pypi.org/project/ansys-api-geometry/>`_: Used for supplying
+  gRPC code generated from Protobuf (PROTO) files.
-* `NumPy <https://pypi.org/project/numpy/>`_ - Used for data array access.
+* `NumPy <https://pypi.org/project/numpy/>`_: Used for data array access.
-* `Pint <https://pypi.org/project/Pint/>`_ - Used for measurement units.
+* `Pint <https://pypi.org/project/Pint/>`_: Used for measurement units.
-* `PyVista <https://pypi.org/project/pyvista/>`_ - Used for interactive 3D plotting.
+* `PyVista <https://pypi.org/project/pyvista/>`_: Used for interactive 3D plotting.
-* `SciPy <https://pypi.org/project/scipy/>`_ - Used for geometric transformations.
+* `SciPy <https://pypi.org/project/scipy/>`_: Used for geometric transformations.

 PyPI
 ----

-Before installing PyGeometry, make sure you have the latest version of `pip`_ with:
+Before installing PyGeometry, make sure that you have the latest version of `pip`_ with this command:

 .. code:: bash

    python -m pip install -U pip

-Then, install PyGeometry with:
+Then, install PyGeometry with this command:

 .. code:: bash